edornd/edornd/README.md

 ## Hi there, I'm Edoardo. 👋

-Currently a researcher @ LINKS Foundation and PhD student @ PoliTo.
+Currently a researcher @ LINKS Foundation, PhD in Computer and Control Engineering @ PoliTo.

 - 🔭 Learning and working on Computer Vision (mainly) applied to aerial and satellite imagery.